Choose a college

 Planning, Managing, and Implementing Instruction

-Focuses on a variety of philosophies and grade levels of English Language Learner (ELL) instruction.
+Planning, Implementing, Managing Instruction focuses on a variety of philosophies and grade levels of English Language Learner (ELL) instruction.
 It includes the study of ELL listening and speaking, ELL reading and writing, specially designed academic instruction in English (SDAIE), and specific issues for various grade level instruction.

 Subject Specific Pedagogy: ELL